 Black Hat SEO Technique: This technique uses unethical techniques to get higher rankings and offer a bad user experience.
 They work in the beginning, but websites tend to get banned for using them.
 It is advisable not to use them.

 White Hat SEO Techniques: The opposite of the Black Hat SEO technique, this one involves optimizing the websites according to rules like focusing on user experience, increasing the loading speed of websites, making pages more responsive, and more.
 This technique is more time-consuming but better than the Black Hat SEO technique.

 What is SMM?

 Social Media Marketing (SMM) is a technique of generating traffic with help of social media websites.
 In it, you run ads on social media sites like Instagram, Facebook, Twitter.
-SMM is also increases your website’s position on search engines.
+SMM is also increased your website’s position on search engines.